juanniwu/t-SMILES/README.md

 t-SMILES: A Scalable Fragment-based Molecular Representation Algorithm for De Novo Molecule Generation
 ======================================================================================================

-The directory contains source code of the article: Wu et al's Fragment-based t-SMILES for de novo molecular generation

 In this study, we propose a scalable, fragment-based, multiscale molecular representation algorithm called t-SMILES (tree-based SMILES).
 The proposed t-SMILES algorithm can build a multilingual system for molecular description, in